top of page

 What are they viewing?

-Most importantly are they Safe?
+Most importantly are they safe?

 esafety_poster_picture.jpg

-On CEOP there’s a place which anyone can use to report if they feel uncomfortable or worried about someone they are chatting to online- like the internet police!
+On Child Exploitation and Online Protection (CEOP) there’s a place which anyone can use to report if they feel uncomfortable or worried about someone they are chatting to online- like the internet police!

 Our staff work to ensure our pupils understand internet safety and how to be responsible internet users.